docsforadobe/javascript-tools-guide/8 - ExtendScript Tools and Features/localizing-extendscript-strings.rst

 ===============================
 Localization is the process of translating and otherwise manipulating an interface so it looks as if it were originally designed for a particular language.
-ExtendScript enables you to localize the strings in your script’s user interface.
+ExtendScript enables you to localize the strings in your script's user interface.
 The language is chosen by the application at startup, according to the current locale provided by the operating system.
 For parts of your user interface that are displayed on the screen, you may want to localize the displayed text.
 You can localize any string explicitly, using the Global localize function, which takes as its argument a